wildcox80/holberton-system_engineering-devops/0x07-networking_basics/README.md

 ## Task :notebook:

 ### Mandatory :heavy_check_mark:
-- 0. Simply matching Holberton
+- 0. OSI model
-- 1. Repetition Token #0
+- 1. Types of network
-- 2. Repetition Token #1
+- 2. MAC and IP address
-- 3. Repetition Token #2
+- 3. UDP and TCP
-- 4. Repetition Token #3
+- 4. TCP and UDP ports
-- Not quite HBTN yet
+- 5. Is the host on the network
 - Call me maybe
 - OMG WHY ARE YOU SHOUTING?